 The first one I ever saw was of an old, aged railroad caboose, sitting forlornly on the side rail of a track long abandoned in a wooded area mostly forgotten.
 It told a story of a life now past, of adventures and travel down the rails in an era when trains were the dominant means of getting from one part of the country to the other.
 The miles it must have travelled and the vistas that it must have seen in every direction were reflected in the fading, peeling red paint of its wooden boards and even in its state of decrepitude, it was beautiful, if a bit haunting to see.
-This painting, a gift from my father to my mother, hung for thirty years in our living room and for the past seven has hung in the hallway of her current home.
-Others would join it, each one bringing something new to look at and admire but the old caboose, entitled “The end of the line” would always be first and the beginning.
+This painting, a gift from my father to my mother, hung for thirty years in our living room and now hangs in the hallway of her current home.
+Others would join it, each one bringing something new to look at and admire, but the old caboose, entitled “The end of the line” would always be first and the beginning of the Coleman Collection.

-In my mind’s eye, I can picture each one of them and see exactly where they hung in our family’s home the entire time I lived there and for years afterwards and I grew familiar with each one from being exposed to them for so long.
-In most all of them, with a few exceptions, they capture the landscape and the essence of the South that I love, of old things, some preserved and some left to the whims of nature and the elements, expressed in a way that other mediums fail to do.
+In my mind’s eye, I can picture each one of them and see exactly where they hung in our family’s home during the years that I lived there and I grew familiar with each one from being exposed to them for so long.
+In most all of them, with a few exceptions, they captured the landscape and the essence of the South that I love, of old things, some preserved and some left to the whims of nature, expressed in a way that other mediums fail to do.
 The ability of the watercolor artist with their unique ability to encapsulate, clarify and romanticize their subject in full color is a talent few possess in great measure, yet it is second nature to Scott as evidenced by the vast portfolio of works that he has produced in his career.

-My family was not alone in the membership of the “Coleman Club”, my own name for the circle of collectors that appreciated his works and frequented his art shows.
-While his painted works went to homes all over as his reputation grew, in no place was the concentration likely to be as large as in his own hometown where his paintings could be found in both homes and businesses.
-A knowing fan could identify one on sight, regardless of whether they had ever seen the painting before or not.
+My family was certainly not alone in the membership of the “Coleman Club”, an appropriate name for the circle of collectors that appreciated his works and frequented his art shows.
+While his painted works went to homes all over the region as his reputation grew, in no single place was the concentration likely to be as large as in his own hometown where his paintings could be found in both homes and businesses.
+A knowing fan could identify one on sight, regardless of whether they had ever seen the painting before.
 As soon as you saw it, you recognized the work of the artist who had drawn the image from his mind and translated his vision into something others could enjoy.

-For nearly two years, I have studied the history of antebellum architecture, favoring the beautiful old Greek Revival homes that are today a fading remnant of a past long ago and in my studies, one old home rose to the top of my list of favorites, a mansion now abandoned and left to die a slow death from the elements and the lack of resources to prevent it.
-I wanted to capture the beauty of this home and preserve it so that I could enjoy it and I knew there was only one person who could do that and so it was to Scott that I naturally turned to.
-I only had to give him a few photographs, some old and some new, with only a minimum of instruction as to the condition I wanted it to appear and from there, he turned it into a reality on paper and completed it today.
+For several years, I have studied the history of antebellum architecture, favoring the beautiful old Greek Revival homes that are today a fading remnant of a past long ago and in my studies, one old home rose to the top of my list of favorites, a mansion abandoned many years ago and left to die a slow death from the elements and the lack of resources to prevent it.
+I wanted to capture the beauty of this home and preserve it so that I could enjoy it, and I knew there was only one person who could do that, and so it was to Scott that I naturally turned.
+I only had to give him a few photographs, some old and some new, with only a minimum of instruction as to the condition I wanted it to appear in, and from there he turned it into a reality on paper.

-Painted by the light of the springtime sun streaming in through the large glass windows of the studio he shares with his equally talented wife, the old home had new life breathed into it by someone who had never seen it in person but who knew it intimately from decades of painting its kinsmen.
+Painted by the light of the springtime sun streaming in through the large glass windows of his art studio, the old home had new life breathed into it by someone who had never seen it in person but who knew it intimately from decades of painting its kinsmen.
 In my eyes, it is a masterpiece that expresses the beauty of the place and no one could have done it better or with more skill than an artist who knows his talent and can wield it vigorously.